-Ethereum is currently the second most popular form of cryptocurrency, second only to Bitcoin in terms of adoption and investment.
+Launched in 2013, Ethereum is currently the second-highest valued cryptocurrency by market capitalization, second only to Bitcoin in terms of valuation and investment.
 How does this alternative to Bitcoin work, and what is going on under the hood when you make a transaction?

-Like many other cryptocurrencies, Ethereum borrows from the popular Bitcoin protocol, and its blockchain design has some similarities.
-One of the biggest things that sets Ethereum apart from the pack is the fact that it has been tweaked to support not only money-style transactions but other applications as well.
+An interesting thing which sets Ethereum apart from the pack is the fact that it has been tweaked to support not only money-style transactions via its settlement layer through the ETH native token but other applications as well.

 Like Bitcoin, Ethereum transactions require addresses and private keys.
-The public addresses are stored and are transactions to and from them are visible for anyone to see.
+The public addresses are stored and the transactions to and from them are visible for anyone to see.
 The private keys are used to unlock these addresses to make a transaction.
-To view outgoing and incoming transactions from your Ethereum account, you can use etherscan.
+To view outgoing and incoming transactions from your Ethereum account, you can use Etherscan.

-In each Ethereum transaction, the following come into to play:
+In each Ethereum transaction, the following components come into play: